How to Use Google Search Console (2026)

-I remember the first time I opened Google Search Console.
-I clicked around for 20 minutes, looked at a bunch of graphs, and closed the tab.
+The first time I opened Google Search Console I clicked around for 20 minutes, stared at a bunch of graphs, and closed the tab.
 I had no idea what any of it meant or what I was supposed to do with it.

 Google Search Console (GSC) is a free tool from Google that shows you how your website appears in Google Search results.
 Think of it as a report card from Google telling you how your site is performing.